 Accreditation continuously develops teachers.
 Maintaining accreditation by participating in high quality professional development (PD) is essential for teachers to improve their teaching practice.
 Teacher accreditation and its maintenance is your responsibility and a condition of your employment in any NSW school or approved early childhood education and care service.
-It happens over a set 5 year period for full time teachers and 7 years for part-time or casual teachers
+It happens over a set five year period for full time teachers and 7 years for part-time or casual teachers.

 Be proactive and communicate regularly